Coates Lear

 303-530-3452 x 7

-Coates Lear represents companies, board committees, and individuals in regulatory and internal investigations, litigation, and compliance matters.
-A former senior enforcement attorney with the U.S. Securities and Exchange Commission (SEC), Coates has investigated, prosecuted, and defended cases involving, among other issues, financial disclosures, securities offerings, audit practices, asset management, anti-money laundering compliance, foreign corruption, whistleblower protection rules, federal health program payments, and insider trading.
+Recognized by Chambers USA and named to Securities Docket’s “Enforcement Elite,” Coates Lear represents companies, board committees, and individuals in regulatory and internal investigations and related litigation and compliance matters.
+A former senior enforcement attorney with the U.S. Securities and Exchange Commission (SEC), Coates has investigated, prosecuted, and defended cases involving a wide range of issues, including financial reporting, securities offerings, audit practices, asset management, anti-money laundering compliance, federal health program payments, and insider trading.
 His clients have included public and private companies, audit committees, broker-dealers, investment advisers, audit professionals, and corporate executives.

-With a national practice, Coates has represented clients in investigations and litigation across the country, including matters with SEC offices from Boston to Los Angeles, the U.S. Department of Justice, the Public Company Accounting Oversight Board (PCAOB), the Financial Industry Regulatory Authority (FINRA), and multiple state regulators.
-He has been quoted in the Wall Street Journal, Law360, and The Anti-Corruption Report, among other publications, and has presented on SEC enforcement and internal investigations at a variety of forums.
+Coates maintains a national practice, representing clients in investigations and litigation across the country.
+His matters have involved SEC offices from Boston to Los Angeles, the U.S. Department of Justice (DOJ), the Public Company Accounting Oversight Board (PCAOB), the Financial Industry Regulatory Authority (FINRA), and state regulators.
+He has been quoted in the Wall Street Journal, Law360, Bloomberg Law, and The Anti-Corruption Report, among other publications, and has presented on SEC enforcement and internal investigations at a variety of forums.

-Coates brings a strategic, client-centered approach to his cases, focusing on each client’s unique objectives and the facts and legal issues that will shape the outcome.
+According to Chambers USA, sources describe Coates as a “lawyer’s lawyer,” as “exceptionally persistent, . . . detail-oriented and tenacious,” and as someone who “quickly understands the most complex business and legal issues.”
 He has a keen interest in litigation technology and electronic discovery and leverages those tools to identify and synthesize key evidence to tell the client’s story.
-A Washington, DC native, Coates began his career as a litigator at Hogan & Hartson (now Hogan Lovells) in DC before moving to the firm’s Denver office in 2001.
-There, he worked on high-stakes litigation and white-collar matters and met his future SGS colleagues, Andrew Shoemaker and Cindy Mitchell.
+A Washington, DC native, Coates began his career as a litigator at Hogan & Hartson (now Hogan Lovells Cadwalader) before moving to the firm’s Denver office in 2001.
+There, he worked on high-stakes litigation and white-collar matters alongside his future SGS colleagues, Andrew Shoemaker and Cindy Mitchell.
 Before joining SGS in 2021, Coates was a partner in the Government Investigations & White-Collar group at the international law firm of Squire Patton Boggs.

 Representative Matters